Last Updated on 11/08/2022 by Barney

 - Often packed with more vitamins and minerals

 - The wow factor!
-Your friends will think you’re a gardening genius when you produce an apple that has pink flesh, or a stun them with a yellow topped raspberry pavlova
+Your friends will think you’re a gardening genius when you produce an apple that has pink flesh, or a stun them with a yellow raspberry pavlova

 - Make your taste buds zing with new recipes including these interesting new varieties.
 From jams and preserves to deserts and smoothies, soft fruits are so versatile as to what you can make with them.
 Most freeze exceptionally well so no food waste here!